toasterberry/ndguides/advanced/OBS Tips.md

 # OBS Tips

-Here's some tips for making your OBS recordings/stream look good with the games.
+Here's some tips for making your OBS recordings/streams look good with ND games.

 ## Displaying the Game